willhallam-sn/monitoring-plugin-example/README.md

 ## allow_list - allow list directory
 This directory contains the check-allow-list.json file which controls what plugins can be execute (optionally with what arguments are allowed).

+## bundle-plugin.py
+This script performs the commands required to bundle and sign the content for use by the Agent Client Collector, then uploads the new bundle to your ServiceNow instance, creating/updating the corresponding ACC Plugin record as applicable.
+It relies on a scoped app named "pluggy" which instantiates a purpose-built REST API endpoint.